 - feeling like you still need to poo after going to the toilet

-- slimy mucus in your underwear or on toilet paper after wiping your bottom
+- mucus in your underwear or on toilet paper after wiping your bottom

 - lumps around your anus

 drink lots of fluid and eat plenty of fibre to keep your poo soft

 take paracetamol if piles hurt

 take a warm bath to ease itching and pain

 use an ice pack wrapped in a towel to ease discomfort

 cut down on alcohol and caffeine (like tea, coffee and cola) to avoid constipation

 - creams to ease the pain, itching and swelling